Blog Post Updated on:April 9, 2021

 Difference in engineering.
 Four season rooms have two available options for framing: vinyl, with steel and aluminum reinforcement, and aluminum.
 These thermally-engineered frame options allow the room to be heated and cooled cost effectively, year-round, regardless of your climate.
 The aluminum frame of a three season room is not engineered to prevent heat loss, which is why it typically costs less.

 Price.
-Four season rooms are a true extension of your home and can be enjoyed year-round.
 A four season room is typically more expensive than a three season room because it’s constructed to be heated and cooled.
 The Patio Enclosures Team will work with you and your family to custom design and build the sunroom option that works best for you while staying within your budget.

 Door & Window Rolling Systems.
 Three season rooms use a triple track system with ball-bearing wheels that allow for easy operation, while a four season room uses a monorail system with ball-bearing wheels.
 Both options allow for effortless operation to enjoy a gentle breeze without leaving the comforts of your home.